Graduate Admissions Frequently Asked Questions

 - If your first language is not English, you will need to submit an official IELTS (preferred) or TOEFL test score.

-- Applicants interested in an interdisciplinary program (e.g., PPST, TPP) should also check with that particular program for additional requirements.
+- Applicants interested in an interdisciplinary program (e.g., PPSM, TPP) should also check with that particular program for additional requirements.

 Is the Graduate Record Examination (GRE) mandatory?